ahayman/graescence/content/chapters/Volume 1/c03-Stan-Stumble.md

 "Why...ugh," he pushed himself into a cross-legged sit.
 "You're still here?"

-"Of course, I'm still here.
+"Of course, I'm _still_ here.
 Where would I go?"

 Stan dug his knuckles into his eyes.
-He honestly half expected her to have run away in the night, though it was more hope than expectation.
+Honestly, he'd half expected her to have run away in the night, though that might have been more hope than expectation.
 Her presence irritated him in a vague way he couldn't pin down.
 He was supposed to be on the run, alone.
 Why?
 No idea, but she intruded on it.

 He pushed himself to his feet, groaning at stiff muscles and joints.
 A wet and muddy cloak pulled at his neck.
 He unclasped it and wrung it out, grimacing.
 Whatever water-proofing it may have once had washed away.

 "I'm hungry," Min Li said, arms crossed with a put-out look.

 His stomach growled its own betrayal.
-He scowled a moment before schooling his face.

-He turned for a distraction from her stare and spotted the fire.
-That needed fixing.
+A scowl sketched his face a moment as he recalled just how much he _hated_ being hungry.
+Discomfort aside, it made the very act of creating crystal harder.

+Distraction was the best cure, at least until it wasn't.
+But that was still a day or two out.

+The fire pit needed fixing.
 He separated the top from the fire pit and sent it to Min, carrying her cloak.
-She took it with a flat expression hinting at exasperation.
-The rest he allowed to dissolve, dropping ash on the forest floor.
+She took it with a flat expression, hinting at exasperation.
+The rest he allowed dissolve, dropping ash on the forest floor.

 "Are you listening to me?"

 He was not.
 He was actively ignoring her, which was better than not listening in his opinion.

 A dozen crystal blades formed in the air at an angle, forming two circles above the ash.
 The blades began rotating in opposite directions and then dove into the ground, tilling the ash into the mud until it disappeared.

 The blades dissolved, and a set of rakes formed in their place.
 They pulled leaves over the area until it mostly blended in with the rest of the forest.
 Mostly.
-He hadn't yet figured out how to perfectly cover his traps, no matter his talents, but this was the best he could do.
+He hadn't yet figured out how to perfectly cover his tracks, no matter his talents, but this was the best he could do.

 Min stared at the display with a curious expression, then sighed in disappointment.
 Not that he could blame her.